Kylecon15/Numerical_Methods_Algorithms/Simpsons/README.md

 ## Simpsons Method
+* Estimates the integral of the function by using Simpsons 1/3 rule
+* First we see if the
 #### Inputs:
 * x = equally or unequally spaced interval vector
 * y = the values of the function with respect to x